 In 2011 the Youth services supplied at the Youth Centre by the County Council were terminated due to cuts in government funding.
 The 13+ Project stepped forward and agreed to lease the centre from the Council to ensure youth services continued and to avoid the closure of the centre as a community asset.

 The Louth 13+ Youth and Community Centre is now a hive of activity and provides a much needed venue for young people and senior members of our community to socialise and attend various groups.

-The project is run by a management committee who have relevant skills and knowledge, and volunteers many of whom have previously attended the youth centre.
+The project is run by a board of trustees who have relevant skills and knowledge.The charity hires youth workers to provide a consistent service, helped by our valued volunteers many of whom have previously attended the youth centre.

 The project operates an open door policy – ‘if the door is open, come on in’ also we leave labels at the door, which enables us to work with all young people without judgement.

 Our project continues to develop a wide range of groups and activity days to meet the needs of our community and Louth.